mjijackson/strata/SPEC.md

 #### Mandatory Properties

-These properties must always be present in the environment and, except where indicated, must be a non-emtpy String.
+Each of these properties must be present in the environment and, except where indicated, must be a non-emtpy String.

-  - **protocol**      The protocol used in the request (i.e. "http:" or "https:").
-This variable may never be an empty string and is always required.
+  - **protocol**      The protocol used in the request (either "http:" or "https:").
   - **protocolVersion** The version of the protocol used in the request (i.e. '1.1').
-                      This variable may never be an empty string and is always required.
   - **requestMethod** The request method (e.g. "GET" or "POST").
-This cannot ever be an empty string, and is always required.
-  - **requestTime**   A Date that indicates the time the request was received.
+  - **requestTime**   A JavaScript Date that indicates the time the request was received.
-  - **serverName**    The address returned by the Net module's [server.address()](http://nodejs.org/docs/latest/api/net.html#server.address) call.
+  - **serverName**    The address returned by the Net module's [server.address()](http://nodejs.org/docs/latest/api/net.html#server.address) call (i.e. '0.0.0.0').
 If httpHost is present, it should be used in preference to serverName.
-  - **serverPort**    A String that specifies the TCP port that received this request.  serverName, serverPort, scriptName and pathInfo may be used to reconstruct the original request URL.
+  - **serverPort**    A String that specifies the TCP port that received this request (i.e. '1982').  serverName, serverPort, scriptName and pathInfo may be used to reconstruct the original request URL.
   - **scriptName**    The initial portion of the request URL's "path" that corresponds to the application, so that it knows its virtual "location".
 This may be an empty string, if the